ncatlab/nlab-content/pages/0/9/0/6/6090/content.md

 ###### Proposition
 **(system of perturbative generating algebras is [[causally local net of observables]])**

-Given a perturbative S-matrix according to def. \ref{PerturbativeSMatrixOnMinkowskiSpacetime}
+Given a perturbative S-matrix according to def. \ref{LagrangianFieldTheoryPerturbativeScattering}
 and an interaction [[Lagrangian density]] $L_{int}$, then the system of generating algebras of observables $Gen_{L_{int}}$ (def. \ref{PerturbativeGeneratingLocalNetOfObservables}) is a [[causally local net of observables]] in that